tatuniskanen/Cybersecurity/Nixu CTF: numb3rs/README.md

 # numb3rs

-This was a simple scripting task to communicate with a server using netcat.
+This was a simple scripting task to communicate back and forth with a server using netcat.
 Made with Bash.

 The goal was to find the right combination of numbers to send and get the flag.
 The numbers need to be sent to the server in the right order, within reasonable time (not too slow and not too fast).
 Upon failure the server tells you the right number you missed.
 This is ideally done with a single script.